 When the builder charges for extras, that is when the construction budget can escalate.
-To manage my client's construction budget, the contract documents I produce are thorough and detailed.

 Detailed documents help to manage construction costs and reduce the stress of budget blowouts.

 Including most of the building work and specified items in the documents will minimize the number of builder's extras.